 - Traffic & Transportation Board (T&T, meets 3rd Wednesday).
 This committee reviews all public street changes (striping, time-limit parking, stop signs, street vacations, traffic calming, etc.), including street changes associated with development or remodeling projects.

-- La Jolla Shores Permit Review Committee (PRC, meets 3rd Monday).
+- La Jolla Shores Permit Review Committee (PRC, meets 3rd Thursday).
 This committee reviews all permit applications (CDP, SDP, TM, etc) in the La Jolla Shores Planned District (LJSPD- zoning).

 - Development Permit Review Committee (DPR, meets 2nd and 3rd Tuesday).
 This committee reviews all permit applications (CDP, SDP, TM, etc) in the rest of La Jolla, plus development or construction projects that have been reviewed by PDO.

 Some projects are reviewed by more than one committee/board.
 In such cases, usually T&T reviews projects before PDO, and PDO reviews before DPR.
 In all cases committee/board reviews must be complete before LJCPA Trustees consider the project.
+Committees have a fixed meeting schedule and typically need 1 to 2 weeks advance notice to place a project on the agenda.

 PRC and DPR typically require presentation at two meetings, the first informational, the second for decision.
 Either group can choose to approve a project with only one meeting if the project is non-controversial and fully complies with the city’s regulations and the community plan.